yandex-cloud/docs/en/managed-mysql/concepts/maintenance.md

 ---
 title: "Maintenance in {{ mmy-name }}"
-description: "Maintenance {{ mmy-name }} means: Automatic installation of DBMS updates and revisions for hosts (including disabled clusters).
-Changes to the host class and storage size.
-Other maintenance activities."
+description: "Maintenance in {{ mmy-name }} means automatic installation of DBMS updates and fixes for your database hosts (including disabled clusters), changes to the host class and storage size, and other maintenance activities."
 ---

 # Maintenance in {{ mmy-name }}